ShivaniShah06/Neetcode-Python3/important_data_structure_facts.md

 - `from collections import defaultdict`
    - Details under `Dictionary/Hashmaps` section

+- `from collections import deque`
+   - If you want flexibility to pop from and append to left as well as right side of the list in constant time, then use this data structure

 ## **IMPORTANT IN-BUILT FUNCTIONS**
 - `ord()` : Gives the ASCII value of the character.
 Eg: ord('a')